Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 My niche was very competitive.
 So although my content was top-notch, it was taking longer than usual to see organic traffic from Google.

 That was until I discovered Pinterest and a little magic tool called Tailwind (which I’ll come back to later).
+No worries, whether you end up using Tailwind is entirely up to you.

 Now, I was skeptical at first because I thought Pinterest is all about cupcake recipes, parenting tips, and home decor trends.